How to get set for interest rate rises

 A watched pot never boils, they say.

-We've been watching interest rates doing nothing on the back burner for so long it's tempting to think they're never going to bubble up.
+When you’ve been watching interest rates remain relatively static over recent months, it's tempting to think they're never going to bubble up.

-We need to start planning for that possibility now, says mortgage specialist Tina Hayton-Banks from Nottingham Mortgage Services (NMS) - a subsidiary of The Nottingham.
+Consumers need to address what that means for them and what they can do, says mortgage adviser Laura Almond from Nottingham Mortgage Services (NMS) - a subsidiary of The Nottingham.

-"We've had a massive period where rates have been very low and very benign - and people have taken advantage of that," says Tina.
-"At some point, rates are going to increase.
-Can you maintain your lifestyle if rates rise, or does something need to give?
-Can you get a better mortgage deal?
-Is there a product that can give you more security in terms of your monthly repayments?
-You need to be aware and stay in control."
+"We've had a massive period where rates have been very low and benign - and people have been right to take advantage of that and enjoy it" says Laura.
+"Now rates are going to increase, we are prompting people to question whether they can maintain their lifestyle as rates rise, or does something need to give?
+Is there a better mortgage deal?
+Is there a product that can give more security in terms of monthly repayments?
+People need to understand all this and stay in control."

 Get reacquainted with your mortgage

 Many of us won't have paid much attention to our mortgages in recent years.
-Interest rates didn't move, our unchanging monthly repayments were direct-debited, and that was that.
-Those days are coming to an end.
-If the Bank of England (BoE) raises the interest base rate you need to understand how that might impact on your mortgage.
-"If you have any doubts about what kind of product you're on you should contact your lender," advises Tina.
+Interest rates haven't altered very frequently, our unchanging monthly repayments were direct-debited, and that was that.
+Those days have come to an end.
+Now the Bank of England (BoE) has raised the interest base rate, you need to understand how that might impact on your mortgage.
+"If you have any doubts about what kind of product you're on, you should contact your lender," advises Laura.

 Consider whether your current mortgage is right for you